Redux#

 function, you can select

-and either pass them directly as component props, or tweak them combine them,
+parts from the global store and either pass them directly as component props, tweak them, or combine them.

-You can view the content of the global Redux store by using a browser Redux
+You can view the content of the global Redux store by using a browser Redux developer extension for Chromium/Chrome or for Firefox.

 The code that is used to populate this store is in the src/reducers